Ontario’s Trent Severn Waterway From Trenton to Port Severn…

 Trent Severn Waterway History…

 The connections to Georgian Bay and Lake Ontario were not completed until the end of construction, so for most of its early existence, the Trent-Severn was fragmented and landlocked, serving only regional transportation needs.
 When these last linkages were finally opened, the Waterway’s promise as a major commercial thoroughfare had already been lost to railways and Great Lakes cargo freighters.
 With the demise of logging and steamboats early this century, the Waterway slipped into decline until the recreational boating boom gave it new life in the late Fifties.
-As a tourism destination, the Trent-Severn Waterway is now recognized as “one of the finest interconnected systems of navigation in the world”.
+As a tourism destination and for Sea Doo tours, the Trent-Severn Waterway is now recognized as “one of the finest interconnected systems of navigation in the world”.

 Trent Severn Waterway Sea Doo Tour Day 1 – Trenton to Campbellford…